NCAS-CMS/cf-python/docs/source/tutorial.rst

 <https://en.wikipedia.org/wiki/Unified_Model>`_, for example), mapping
 their contents into field constructs.
 32-bit and 64-bit PP and UM fields files of any endian-ness can be read.
-In nearly all cases the file format is auto-detected from the first 64 bits in the file, but for the few occasions when this is not possible [#um]_, the *um* keyword of `cf.read` allows the format to be specified, as well as the UM version (if the latter is not inferable from the PP or lookup header information).
+In nearly all cases the file format is auto-detectable from the first 64 bits in the file, but for the few occasions when this is not possible [#um]_, the *um* keyword of `cf.read` allows the format to be specified.
+The the UM version (if not inferable from the PP or lookup header information) and the height of the upper bound of the top model level may also be set with the *um* keyword.

 Note that 2-d "slices" within a single file are always combined, where possible, into field constructs with 3-d, 4-d or 5-d data.
 This is